 Founders: Kristoff Van Rattinghe

 - “Belgian startup SENSOLUS wins a major contract with Airbus for the launch of their Internet-of-Things services” – SigFox

 - “TCR Signs Partnership Agreement with Sensolus for Non-motorized GSE” – Aviation Pros

-Four-year-old startup MOST is known for its monitoring solution which controls the conditions of goods during transportation in real-time.
+Four-year-old Swedish company MOST is one of the best IoT logistics startups that is known for its monitoring solution which controls the conditions of goods during transportation in real-time.
 Its easily customized software solution and IoT hardware lower costs and increases control for monitoring from farms, factories, and distribution centers.
 Thanks to its software, the startup has already found client bases across six continents.